Overview Of Career In The Welding Industry

 Aircraft Welder

-In this position, you are accountable for the manufacture and repair of jets, airplanes, and helicopters in the aircraft enterprise.
+In this position, you are accountable for manufacturing and repairing jets, airplanes, and helicopters in the aircraft enterprise.

 Fabrication Welder